How Likely Are You to Get Hurt in a Motorcycle Accident?

 While you can take steps to minimize your own risk of experiencing a motorcycle accident injury, the reality is that you cannot always anticipate the actions of other drivers nearby.
 In the event another driver causes an accident with you while riding your motorcycle, it’s vital to know your legal options for recovering your losses.

-An experienced Palm Desert motorcycle accident attorney is your best resource if you need answers about your current legal situation after you or a loved one experienced a motorcycle accident.
+An experienced motorcycle accident attorney is your best resource if you need answers about your current legal situation after you or a loved one experienced a motorcycle accident.
 At the Law Offices of Susan Handel, we understand how damaging a motorcycle accident can be and the uncertainty that can follow such an event.
-If you need legal advice after a motorcycle accident in the Palm Desert area, contact us today and schedule a consultation with an experienced and compassionate Palm Desert motorcycle accident lawyer.
+If you need legal advice after a motorcycle accident, contact us today and schedule a consultation with an experienced and compassionate motorcycle accident lawyer.